 The Start menu has a section called Recommended, which displays recently opened files and newly installed apps.
 While the number of recently viewed files and installed apps vary depending on the screen size, many users find it helpful to quickly view recently opened files without opening the File Explorer Quick Access.

 That said, there are users who do not want to show recently viewed files and newly installed apps on the Start menu.
-If you are one of them, you are in luck as Windows 11 has a provision to turn off the Recommended section of the Start menu.
-Here is how to do that.
+Although Windows 11 does provide an option not to show anything in the Recommended section, there is no option to hide the “Recommended” text.
+Luckily, there is a third-party tool out there to help users completely remove the Recommended section from the Windows 11 Start menu.
+Here is how to use it to hide and remove Recommended section from the Start menu.

 Step 1: Open the Settings app either using the search or Windows logo + I keyboard shortcut.